In this section

 Hear from Aaron Kinney, Executive Director of the Herma Heart Institute, on the value of an endowment fund dedicated to research and innovation.

 Together we are on a mission to eradicate congenital heart diseaseDespite the incredible advancements in survival for congenital heart disease (CHD), more can be done to improve the lives of children and families who are affected.
-Children’s Hospital of Wisconsin will continue to fundraise for the Herma Heart Institute with a new goal to raise an additional $11 million over the next five years.
+Children’s Wisconsin will continue to fundraise for the Herma Heart Institute with a new goal to raise an additional $11 million over the next five years.
 All gifts will advance research and clinical innovation for kids with congenital heart disease and defects.